Teaching

 Here are some notes and related materials from past courses that some people might find helpful:

 - Notes on Geometry and Mechanics: Introduces Hamiltonian and Lagrangian mechanics from the mathematical perspective, with emphasis on the relationship between symmetries and conserved quantities (Noether's Theorem).
-This version is from the last time I taught the course, in Fall 2019.
+This version is from the last time I taught the course, in Spring 2025.

 - Linear Algebra: